The M\"obius function and distal flows: Introduction

 where $a, c, d\in \Bbb Z, ad=\pm 1, \a\in \Bbb R$ and $h$ is a smooth periodic function of period $1$.
 The affine linear part is in the form

 ensuring that $T$ has zero entropy (and it can always be brought into this form).
 The flow $(T, {\Bbb T}^2)$ is distal and this skew product is a basic building block (with $e(h(x))$ continuous) in Furstenberg's classification theory of minimal distal flows \cite{Fur63}.
+Thus our main result takes the first step towards handling distal flows, by dealing with the new dynamical complexities that are present in such skew products.
 If $\a$ is diophantine, that is

 for some $c>0, m<\infty$ and all $a/q$ rational, then $T$ can be conjugated by a smooth map of ${\Bbb T}^2$ to its affine linear part

 where